Theo2co/adanalysts-template-website/storydata.md

 # Scene 2 – Hidden hostilities: The Case of the Smiling Enemy {#triads}

-# Scene 2 – Hidden hostilities: The Case of the Smiling Enemy {#triads}

 <!-- ========================= -->
 <!-- Chat 1 -->
 <!-- ========================= -->